United Albertan Paddling Society

 Register

-Enjoy complimentary appetizers (provided by UAPS), and join us for drinks or dinner at 6:00 pm (at your own cost; please note an 18% automatic gratuity will be added due to our group size).
-The Winter General Meeting will begin at 7:00 pm.
-We will have the private room booked in the back.
-Minors are welcome at Hudson's until 9pm.
+Enjoy complimentary appetizers (provided by UAPS), and join us for drinks or dinner at 6:30 pm (at your own cost; please note an 18% automatic gratuity will be added due to our group size).
+The Annual General Meeting will begin at 7:15 pm.
+We will have the private "Team Room" booked in the back.

 We need quorum from our members to approve: